kwinkunks/timefreak/README.md

 ## To do

-- Test `stft.ipynb` > `istft`
 - Test `stft.ipynb` > `pytfd`
 - `stft.ipynb` > Gabor uncertainty
+- complex representations with color
+- a synthetic benchmark

 ## Requirements

 Some of the notebooks can be run with the basic IPython stack, including Python 2.7, NumPy, SciPy, and so on.
 Some others depend on single-file modules that are included here.
 Still others depend on libraries that you must install.
 And some of those depend on other, non-Python libraries, such as FFTW.
-I ahve tried to document the requirements as they come up in the notebooks.
+I have tried to document the requirements as they come up in the notebooks.

 For sure you will need [FFTW, version 3.3+](http://www.fftw.org), so you might as well just install it.